Shotwelding - some details

 They are doing their best to adapt and be "modern".

-As a "North American Zephyr", this train
+As a "North American Zephyr", this train was unique

 in the sense that it was operated "across the continent" - Montreal to Vancouver